LexieData/LexieData.GitHub.io/capstone_project.md

 The most popular genre was Pop, followed by Rock and Jazz/Swing.
 Pop was listed 41 times, whether it was by itself or with a group of other genres.
 The genres that got the least amount of number one hits were Disco and Funk.
 Jazz had one hit but was listed once by itself instead of grouped with Swing.

-### Track 5
+### Track 4
-The last question asks, "Did Ozzy Osbourne and/or Black Sabbath make the year-end Billboard Chart and if so, what was their ranking?"
+The last question is, "Did Ozzy Osbourne and/or Black Sabbath make the year-end Billboard Chart and if so, what was their ranking?"
 I filtered the rows in SQL looking for either artist but sadly neither one was on the charts!

 <img src="images/Ozzy Filter.png"/>